 - optional: a dollop of corn syrup.

 You can either collect the moss from your garden or any other place you can find, or buy some.
-Wash as much of the soil and plant matter off the moss as possible and place the broken clumps in a blender (preferably, an old one).
+Wash as much soil and plant matter off the moss as possible and place the broken clumps in a blender (preferably, an old one).

-Then add the sugar and the buttermilk or yogurt.
+Then add the sugar and the buttermilk or yoghurt.
 Blend to a thick consistency.
 Add some water if it gets too sticky.
-You can replace the sugar with a water-retention gel, which you can find in gardening stores, to give the mixture a thick, gel-like consistency, making it easy to apply and help the moss graffiti stick to wood and brick.
+You can replace the sugar with a water-retention gel, which you can find in gardening stores, to give the mixture a thick, gel-like consistency, making it easy to apply and helping the moss graffiti stick to wood and brick.
 Pour the mixture into a container with a lid.

-Painting the moss graffiti
+Paint the moss graffiti

 The moss mixture can be spread in any possible pattern you wish to express your artistic vision.
 You can either freehand some words or shapes or, if you’re not feeling confident enough in your artistic skill, use a stencil.
-This is art, not a put-together recycled DIY.
+This is art freehand, not a put-together recycled DIY.
 It has to be neat, easy to read, and visually pleasing.
 Think about it as a gallery piece.

 Once you have your stencil or freehand chalked, strap on your apron, don a scarf or a barrette, take a few steps back, do that proportion-measuring thing with your hands in a rectangle form, or hold your brush, squinting, acting like you got this.
-Or, just grab a paintbrush and spread the moss mixture to fill the chalk outline.
-Like an oversized colouring book!
-If you have some mixture left, store it in the fridge for reapplying.

 Alternatively, you can try reverse graffiti – let the moss establish over the entire wall and use a dull knife or jet wash to carve the graffiti out of it.